spineki/picklebreak/README.md

 ***

-If you want to know more about this project, please took a look at our wiki : https://github.com/spineki/picklebreak/wiki
+If you want to know more about this project, please take a look at our wiki : https://github.com/spineki/picklebreak/wiki